mar10/wsgidav/docs/source/addons-mercurial.rst

 -----
 .. note:: This is **not** production code.

-To publish a Mercurial repository by the share name 'hg', simply add thes lines to the configuration file::
+To publish a Mercurial repository by the share name 'hg', simply add these lines to the configuration file::

     # Publish a Mercurial repository